 1 – Machine deviation

 Manufacturers of 3D printers can only promise that their machine resolution is what they claim it is.
 Therefore they advertise with this factor, as do we.
-Our printers have a resolution of 10 microns, which we’re very proud of.
+The accuracy of our 3D printers is 10 microns, which we’re very proud of.
 However, it is normal that there is a possible deviation on the Z axis, as gravity pulls the material down.
 Therefore, we differentiate the resolutions of the X and Y axes (2D) and the Z axis which makes it 3D.

-While the resolution of the X and Y axes is easy to pinpoint, the Z axis falls victim to gravity.
+While the 3D printer resolution of the X and Y axes is easy to pinpoint, the Z axis falls victim to gravity.
 When printing in height, gravity can cause more material to come out of the printer than is intended.
-Therefore the resolution is often times a bit lower than is said on a manufacturer’s website.
-As stated, the resolution of Tractus3D printers is 10 microns on the X and Y axes.
+Therefore the 3D printer resolution is often a bit lower than is said on a manufacturer’s website.
+As stated, the accuracy ofTractus3D printers is 10 microns on the X and Y axes.
 On the Z axis we recommend not printing below 50 microns to make sure your prints are as you desire.

 2 – Material deviation

 The material can play a significant role in the resolution and outcome of a print.
 Every material is different and will shrink in its own way and this occurs when it turns from a fluid to a solid – also known as warping.
 The contraction process takes place when a synthetic material starts to cool down and this can cause the print to bend from the build plate.
 Of course, as mentioned, each material is different and some will shrink more than others such as PC, which shrinks more than PLA.
 Therefore, to avoid this, you should ensure that a heated build plate is used, which ensures that the object does not solidify quickly.
 At Tractus3D, our printers also come with a heated build plate and closed chamber which ensures prevents temperatures from fluctuating, as the warmth is not released.